Warzone2100/warzone2100/doc/PIE.md

 > LEVEL 1

 This starts the model description for mesh 1.
 Repeat the below as necessary while incrementing the value above as needed.

+### MATERIALS (disabled, PIE 3 only)

+This feature was removed in commit 823cf08bb18cf24852bac8595b3899aca12d4f7b.

+> MATERIALS 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 20

+Optional.
+Specifies the material properties of a mesh.
+The nine first values give the RGB values for ambient, diffuse and specular lighting, respectively.
+The last value sets shininess.

 ### SHADERS (PIE 3 only)